Background pattern

 Pancreas: 4 liters.

-The washing must continue until the organ is uniformly pale and the solution that comes out is relatively transparent.
+The washing must continue until the organ is uniformly pale and the solution coming out is relatively transparent.

-After removing it from cold preservation (2-8° C), the cold solution must be used immediately.
+After removal from cold storage (2-8°C), the cold solution must be used immediately.

 Pediatric patients